ericgregorich/micro-blog-simple-theme/README.md

 ## Support

 Email me from this [form](https://ericgregorich.com/email/) if you have any issues.
-I'll help the best I can.

 ## Change Log

+- 2023-09-10 v1.3.5 Updated to support Hugo 0.117.
+Tweaked the card shadows.
 - 2023-08-14 v1.3.1 Minor bug fixes with code blocks.
 - 2023-08-13 v1.3.0 Option to add tags to home page.
 Fixed stying issues.
 - 2023-08-13 v1.2.2 Tweaked the default stying for code blocks.